-What To Bring – Warm dry clothes, extra sun block, extra water, dry towel, sandals, bathing suit, rash guard, lunch Monday-Thursday and extra water.
-We supply extra water, extra rash guards, extra sun block, pizza on Friday, wetsuits and surfboards.
+What To Bring – Warm dry clothes, sun block, water, dry towel, sandals, bathing suit, rash guard, lunch Monday-Thursday and extra water.
+We supply extra rash guards, extra sun block, pizza on Friday, wetsuits and surfboards.

 Locations – Long Branch location: 1 South Bath Ave, Long Branch, NJ 07740